 The results of the subsequent consultation, published in December 2014, showed over 90% of respondents in favour of legalisation, but the Government still blocked the move, instead ordering the Law Commission to do a ‘scoping exercise’ of wider marriage law.
 The Commission reported in December 2015, and recognised the unfairness of the illegality of humanist marriage.
 We are now waiting to see if the Government will indeed take legalisation forward.

-While humanist marriages remain without legal recognition, our network of over 400 highly trained and accredited celebrants continue to conduct unrecognised ceremonies regardless.
+While humanist marriages remain without legal recognition, our network of over 400 qualified and accredited celebrants continue to conduct unrecognised ceremonies regardless.

 Same-sex marriage and civil partnerships

 In June 2011 we responded to a government consultation on holding civil partnerships on religious premises, and called for the remaining inequalities for lesbian, gay, and bisexual humanists and the non-religious more generally to be addressed.

 Write to your MP explaining that the existing marriage laws discriminate against humanists, and asking him/her to raise the matter with Ministers.
 Please copy any replies you get to Humanists UK.

 You could consider training as a Humanists UK accredited wedding celebrant.
 More details can be found on the Humanist Ceremonies website.

 You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.